Vaccine: COVID-19

 Pediatric COVID-19 Vaccination

-Pfizer-BioNTech and Moderna COVID-19 vaccines are authorized for use in people 6 months through 17 years of age.
+Pfizer-BioNTech and Moderna COVID-19 vaccines are authorized for use in people 6 months and older.
 The Novavax COVID-19 vaccine is authorized for use in people 12 years of age and older.
-Preparing to Vaccinate Young Children: COVID-19 can help you prepare to vaccinate children.

-- The Pfizer COVID-19 vaccine for 6 months through 4 years is identified by a maroon cap.
-The Pfizer COVID-19 vaccine for 5 through 11-year-olds is identified by an orange cap.
-The Pfizer COVID-19 vaccine for people 12 years and older is identified by a gap cap.
+- The Pfizer COVID-19 vaccine for 6 months through 4 years is identified by a yellow cap.
+The Pfizer COVID-19 vaccine for 5 through 11-year-olds is identified by a blue cap.
 Make sure you have the correct vaccine and know how to use it.

 Key things to know and share with patients

-All parents/guardians and patients must receive an emergency use authorization (EUA) fact sheet before vaccination and have their questions answered.
+All parents/guardians and patients must receive an emergency use authorization (EUA) fact sheet or vaccine information statement (VIS) before vaccination and have their questions answered.

 - FDA: Pfizer-BioNTech COVID-19 Vaccine